How to competitively market sustainability?

 This is the reasonability dilemma - "Do I choose something that benefits me or do I make the right choice for the environment?
 Is making the eco-friendly compromise reasonable to me?"

-Even if you love nature while buying shampoo, you care more for the benefits it offers you.
-If one option lets you spend lesser time combing in the morning to catch some extra sleep, you're going to take it over being an eco-champion.
+No one wants to buy a substandard product just to be an eco champion.
+If one option lets you spend lesser time combing in the morning to catch some extra sleep, you're going to take it.

 Sustainability marketing has to take elements from traditional marketing to keep the messaging customer-centric.
 You’re not selling it to the planet or the animals, so stop using that as the primary selling point.
 Tell the buyers how they profit from the product.
 Once you've offered the value, let the eco-friendly and sustainable branding be the icing on the cake and the differentiating factor.

-Now that they're impressed, motivate them with how they're contributing to a healthy and sustainable environment and encourage them to continue.
-Go all-in on how sustainable it is and make the buyers feel like champions, but let that not hog the focus.
+Once they're sold on the benefits, empower them by underscoring how they're contributing to a healthy and sustainable environment.
+Now is the time to go all-in on how sustainable it is and make the buyers feel like champions, but let that not hog the focus.